tylovejoy/TAMUDatathon2021/README.md

 conda activate gm-env
 pip install -r requirements.txt export DISCORD_USERNAME=<your discord username>
-Download the pose data from [shorturl.at/lrKL8](shorturl.at/lrKL8) and put the two files in the images folder python sanity_check.py
+Download the pose data from shorturl.at/lrKL8 and put the two files in the datathon-client/images folder python sanity_check.py
 ```
 If you've gotten this far, you are ready to go and you've already made your first submission!